KD9YQK/PCSI/README.md

   * Pillow
   * PyInstaller (optional, if you want to build executable files)

-These can all be installed using `python3 -m pip install opencv-python numpy imageio bitstring=4.1.4 pylbfgs pyserial pillow`
+These can all be installed using `python3 -m pip install opencv-python numpy==2.0.2 imageio bitstring==4.1.4 pylbfgs pyserial pillow`

+### KD9YQK Linux Instructions
+1. Clone the repo to home directory
+2. Create a virtual environment.
+We need to install older packages and dont want them system-wide. ` python -m venv PCSI/`
+3. Enter the PCSI directory and type `source bin/activate` to activate the environment.
+4. install all the required  python modules `python3 -m pip install opencv-python numpy==2.0.2 imageio bitstring==4.1.4 pylbfgs pyserial pillow`
+5. `python pcsiGUI.py` to start. `deactivate` to close the virtual environment and return to shell.
+6. To run without manually running the venv, use `~/PCSI/bin/python ~/PCSI/pcsiGUI.py`

 ### Linux and MacOS build instructions
 1. You probably already have python installed.
 If not, install python version 3 from your distribution (e.g., `apt`), (Python.org), or Anaconda.